AaronLi43/PrivacyDemo/README.md

 ## 🔑 API Key Setup

-See the in-app sidebar for instructions on configuring your Gemini API key.
+See the in-app sidebar for instructions on configuring your OpenAI API key.

 ## 🛡️ Security Notes
 - Use HTTPS in production.